 Gestation stalls are a popular choice as they allow for increased control over individual feed intake and can prevent aggression between sows.
 Farrowing crates are used to restrict the movement of the sow after she has given birth to her litter, in order to protect newborn piglets from being crushed when a sow lies down unexpectedly.

 In these systems, sows are deprived of the ability to express important natural behaviours that they are highly motivated to perform such as roaming, rooting, digging, building nests and interacting with other animals.

-As a founding member of the National Farm Animal Care Council (NFACC), the CFHS is working to improve conditions on Canadian farms.
+As a founding member of the National Farm Animal Care Council (NFACC), the CFHS is demanding that the industry improve conditions on Canadian farms.
 Through our leadership role on the Council, we’ve already improved the lives of millions of dairy cows in Canada, but we need your help to improve the lives of even more animals.

 The direct result of the CFHS’s tireless efforts for the last three years on the development of the new Code for pigs is that we secured more than 100 clear requirements that all farmers in Canada must adhere to including: